Audio Analysis With Machine Learning: Building AI-Fueled Sound Detection App

 Audio analysis software

 Of course, you don’t need to perform transformations manually.
-Neither need you to understand complex mathematics behind FT, STFT, and other techniques used in audio analysis.
+Neither need you to understand the complex mathematics behind FT, STFT, and other techniques used in audio analysis.
 All these and many other tasks are done automatically by audio analysis software that in most cases supports the following operations:

 - import audio data